baggepinnen/LowLevelParticleFilters.jl/README.md

 plot(svec, -lls, yscale=:log10, xscale=:log10, title="Negative log-likelihood", xlabel="Dynamics noise variance")
 ```
 ![window](figs/svec.png)

-as we can see, the result is quite noise due to the stochastic filtering.
+as we can see, the result is quite noisy due to the stochastic filtering.

 ## MAP estiamtion